kns98/CSharpGuide/README.md

-Send me an email to get started.
+If you need help learning c#, send me an email to get started.
+We can use some of these examples, or learn something new.
+Thanks!

+kns98@yahoo.com

 🎓🌟 **Welcome to the Ultimate CSharp Learning Library!** 🌟🎓